hodcroftlab/template_nextstrain/README.md

 # Nextstrain Template

-This repository provides a comprehensive Nextstrain analysis of <your virus>.
+This repository provides a comprehensive Nextstrain analysis of "your virus".
 You can choose to perform either a shorter run with specific proteins or a full genome run.

 For those unfamiliar with Nextstrain or needing installation guidance, please refer to the [Nextstrain documentation](https://docs.nextstrain.org/en/latest/).